qwaneu/quiltz-messaging/README.md

 ## Purpose

-At QWAN we're building some applications in python.
-We collect usefull stuff in quiltz packages:
+At QWAN, we're building some applications in python.
+We collect useful stuff in quiltz packages:

 * [**quiltz-domain**](https://github.com/qwaneu/quiltz-domain) contains domain